Toncoin (TON) in 2025: Can Telegram’s Distribution Machine Turn a Layer-1 Into a Consumer Chain?

 Speculative cycles.
 A memecoin-heavy period can bootstrap liquidity and attention, but it also raises reputational risk and makes new users’ first experiences highly volatile.
 A credible consumer chain needs boringly useful flows to dominate its top-10 actions.

 Security and UX debt.
 The more invisible the chain, the more the wallet bears the risk.
-Recovery flows, phishing resistance inside chats, and clear consent surfaces must improve in lockstep with growth.
+Recovery flows, deceptive credential-stealing scheme resistance inside chats, and clear consent surfaces must improve in lockstep with growth.

 10) Scenarios: 12–24 months